 The electron microscope has been central in showing details of the internal structure of the Golgi apparatus.
 In addition, a number of techniques have been developed that have allowed more detailed understanding.
-The most important of these has been the process of labelling specific energyness to they can be seen using the electron microscope.
-The inner areas of the Golgi apparatus, nearer to the RER. have been shown to be very rich in enzymess that modify proteins in various ways.
-This is where most enzymes or membrane proteins are converted into the finished product.
-In contrast, in the outer regions of the Golgi apparatus you find lots of finished protein products, but not many of the enzymes that make them.
+The most important of these has been the process of labelling specific enzymes so they can be seen using the electron microscope.
+The inner areas of the Golgi apparatus, nearer to the RER, have been shown to be very rich in enzymes that traditions. enzymes that modify proteins in various ways.
+This is where mos enzymes or membrane proteins are converted into the finished product.
+In contrast, in the outer regions of the Golgi apparatus you find lots of finished protein products, but not many of the you find folds of missiee protein products, our nor many or the enzymes that make them.
 The movement of cell membrane proteins through the Golgi apparatus is very complex.
-Areas of the protein that need to be on the outside of the cell membrane such as receptor binding sites, are orientated by the Golgi apparatus so that when they arrive at the membrane they are inserted facing in the right direction.

-vesicles fuse with the cell surface membrane and release the secretions fig 8.
-The Golgi apparatus takes proteins from the RER, assembles and packages them and theo transports them to where they are needed.
-This may be the surface of the cell or different repross made at.
+Areas of the protein that need to be on the outside of the cell membrane for the protein that need to be on the outside of the cell membrane for the protein that need to be on the outside of the cell membrane for the protein that need to be on the outside of the cell membrane for the protein that need to be on the outside of the cell membrane for the protein that need to be on the outside of the cell membrane for the protein the prot such as receptor binding sites, are orientated by the Golgi apparatus so that when they arrive at the membrane they are inserted facing in the right direction vesicles fuse with the cell surface membrane and release the secretions fig 8 The Golgi apparatus takes proteins from the RER, assembles and packages them and then transports them to where they are needed.
+This may be the surface of the ell or different regions inside it.